OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 the eBPF code and install the eBPF file in the correct place.
 If you write `1` as key `0` then the XDP filter will switch to global bypass mode.
 Set key `0` to `0` to send traffic to Suricata.

-The switch must be activated on all sniffing interface.
+The switch must be activated on all sniffing interfaces.
 For an interface named `eth0` the global switch map will be `/sys/fs/bpf/suricata-eth0-global_bypass`.

 Hardware bypass with Netronome